The Dillinger Escape Plan: Songwriting

+Prior to Puciato's joining, Weinman was responsible for writing lyrics in many earlier songs, including Jim Fear, which was named after a road near his childhood elementary school and inspired by an encounter with an escaped psychiatric hospital patient.

 The songwriting process of The Dillinger Escape Plan usually started with Weinman's guitar ideas and, especially since Ire Works, software' rhythms or sound design that he presented to the drummer.
 Until the recording sessions, the two could barely perform some of these pieces in an accurate way because of their complexity.
 Both wrote and focused on approximately ten seconds of music every day, developing them through jam sessions and afterward joining several parts that "could go cohesively" together.
 They send these demos to Greg Puciato and Liam Wilson: The first joined different pieces together and worked over them, making "a picture that means something to" him.
 Puciato stated that he could spend days to just compose a fifteen seconds part the way he wanted.
 Usually, Liam Wilson was the last member to compose due to the suggestion of producer Steve Evetts, who is also a bassist, in order that he could counterpoint with any instrument, including Puciato's vocals and the electronics.

 Weinman and Puciato consider themselves to be songwriters instead of a guitarist and a vocalist, and, over time, they added diverse instruments and samples on some songs, focusing on what would fit best into them rather than their live instrumentation.
+Ben Ratliff from the New York Times describes Dillinger as "composer music," citing their use of "glitch" noises, orchestral sections, and extraneous percussion such as bells.